 One study found that replacing sodium with MSG in pork patties enhanced the salty flavor and acceptability of the product without negatively affecting taste (

-In addition to MSG, many condiments are packed with unhealthy additives like added sugars, artificial colorings, and preservatives, so it’s best to purchase products that are made with limited, whole food ingredients whenever possible.
+In addition to MSG, many condiments are also packed with other additives like added sugars, artificial colorings, and preservatives.
+These added ingredients can contribute to poor health, therefore it’s best to limit these and instead purchase products made with whole food ingredients whenever possible.

 If you’re concerned about using MSG-containing condiments, consider making your own so that you have complete control over what you’re consuming.
 For starters, you can try out these delicious and healthy salad dressing recipes.